Ualabi/Google-Kick-Start-2020/Round A/4-Bundling-Problem.rst

 Problem
 -------
-Pip has N strings.
-Each string consists only of letters from A to Z. Pip would like to bundle their strings into groups of size K. Each string must belong to exactly one group.
+Pip has **N** strings.
+Each string consists only of letters from A to Z. Pip would like to bundle their strings into *groups* of size **K**.
+Each string must belong to exactly one group.

-The score of a group is equal to the length of the longest prefix shared by all the strings in that group.
+The *score* of a group is equal to the length of the longest prefix shared by all the strings in that group.
 For example:

 - The group {RAINBOW, RANK, RANDOM, RANK} has a score of 2 (the longest prefix is 'RA').
 - The group {FIRE, FIREBALL, FIREFIGHTER} has a score of 4 (the longest prefix is 'FIRE').
 - The group {ALLOCATION, PLATE, WORKOUT, BUNDLING} has a score of 0 (the longest prefix is '').

-Please help Pip bundle their strings into groups of size K, such that the sum of scores of the groups is maximized.
+Please help Pip bundle their strings into groups of size **K**, such that the sum of scores of the groups is maximized.

 Input
 -----
-The first line of the input gives the number of test cases, T. T test cases follow.
-Each test case begins with a line containing the two integers N and K. Then, N lines follow, each containing one of Pip's strings.
+The first line of the input gives the number of test cases, **T**. **T** test cases follow.
+Each test case begins with a line containing the two integers **N** and **K**.
+Then, **N** lines follow, each containing one of Pip's strings.

 Output
 ------